 When you’re dealing with uterine fibroids, your menstrual flow can become very heavy.
-Your periods may also last longer than the typical 7 day window.
+Your periods may also last longer than the typical seven day window.
 Obviously, this can be uncomfortable and, at times, inconvenient.
 But if you’re thinking that it’s just annoying, think again.
 As it turns out, heavy periods can actually affect other areas of your health.

 Recently, one woman spoke to Popsugar about heavy periods making them miss work and school.
 Did you know that up to 14% of women have to call in sick because of their periods?
 And a whopping 80% were less productive during menstruation, because of symptoms like cramps or pelvic pain?

 Unfortunately, this is especially true for Black women.
 Because they are at higher risk for fibroids, they are also more likely to experience painful, heavy periods.
 But they are also less likely to face sympathetic physicians.
 That’s exactly what happened to 24-year-old Ariel, who bravely shared her experiences regarding that time of the month, making her our Woman Crush this week.